A premouse inheriting strong cardinals from $V$: Condensation from solidity and normal iterability

-\begin{rem} It is easy to see that if we add the assumption that $H,M$ are both $(k+1)$-sound, then line (\ref{eqn:classical_condensation}) holds.
-In fact, it suffices to add the assumption that if $H\notin M$ then $M$ is $\rho$-sound, and if $H\in M$ then $H$ is $(k+1)$-sound. \end{rem}
+\begin{rem} If we assume further that $H,M$ are $(k+1)$-sound, it is now easy to conclude that ($*$Con) (stated above) holds.
+In fact, it suffices to assume that if $H\notin M$ then $M$ is $\rho$-sound, and if $H\in M$ then $H$ is $(k+1)$-sound. \end{rem}